-C. Housing and Community Development

-- 1. Support legislation that provides more resources and tools that enable Mountain View to address housing needs specific to the community, including resources to fund infrastructure and services to support new housing development the balance of increased housing with equitable service delivery and capacity. - 2.
+- 7. Monitor and evaluate proposals that create new mandates under the CPRA without State reimbursement provisions. - 8.
+Monitor and evaluate proposals that requires a one-size-fits-all local record retention policies. - C. Housing and Community Development - 1.
+Support legislation that provides more resources and tools that enable Mountain View to address housing needs specific to the community, including the balance of increased housing with equitable service delivery and capacity. - 2.
 Monitor and evaluate housing proposals that take a "one-size-fits-all" approach.
 Specifically, advocate for modifications in proposals to recognize communities like Mountain View that are good actors in addressing community-housing needs. - 3.
 Support legislative and/or funding efforts that provide more resources for effective planning to meet the City's goal of developing complete communities. - 4.
 Support legislation that will enable the City to meet its Regional Housing Needs Assessment (RHNA) goals, including legislation that increases funding for housing and legislation that increases flexibility in housing types that count toward RHNA goals. - 5.
-Support legislation and funding opportunities that preserve existing affordable housing stock while protecting housing options for extremely low-, very low-, and middle-income residents, including legislation that limits the ability for existing rental housing stock to remain vacant. - 6.
-Support antidisplacement legislation that promotes and protects the ability of residents to remain and stay in the community, including tenant protection, 100% replacement requirements, funding, and support to realize true first right-of-return for displaced tenants in newly developed replacement units, and antiprice-gouging policies. - 7.
-Support legislation that would incentivize increased production of missing-middle, low-, very low-, and extremely low-income housing production while allowing Mountain View to retain its local land-use authority. - 8.
-Support legislative or funding mechanisms that promote middle-income and affordable housing projects to meet the unique populations diverse needs of City residents, including housing for people with special needs. - 9.
-Support legislation that allows for middle-income and affordable homeownership opportunities.
+Support legislation and funding opportunities that preserve existing affordable housing stock while protecting housing options for extremely low-, very low-, low , and middle-income residents. - 6.
+Support antidisplacement legislation that promotes and protects the ability of residents to remain and stay in the community, including tenant protection, replacement requirements, and antiprice-gouging policies. - 7.
+Support legislation that would incentivize increased production of missing middle, low-, very low-, and extremely low-income housing production while allowing Mountain View to retain its local land-use authority. - 8.
+Support legislative or funding mechanisms that promote affordable housing projects to meet the unique populations of City residents, including housing for people with special needs.